TTEC-Engage-Digital/alloy-interface/README.md

 ### 🔹 `func NewAlloyClient(ctx context.Context) (*AlloyClient, error)`

-Creates a new instance of `AlloyClient` with OpenTelemetry tracer initialized.
+Creates a new instance of `AlloyClient` with an OpenTelemetry tracer initialized.

 **Example:**